otternq/RandomName/README.md

-Munchkin
+Random Name
 ========

-A class project for CS480 at the University of Idaho to create a computer version of the Munchkin card game
+A class project for CS480 at the University of Idaho to create an Android Application to select a random name from a set of lists

 Team members
 ============